maciej-sokolowski/SoftwareHut--praktyki-2019/README.md

 This warm-up task was made on student internship in SoftwareHut company.
-We could not use JS, so it is just CSS and HTML.
+We could not use JS, so it is just CSS and HTML on desktop and mobile phones versions.
 I have learned SCSS and BEM while doing this project.
 You can see it here: https://maciej-sokolowski.github.io/SoftwareHut--praktyki-2019/.